markmiro/ghost-tabs-chrome-extension/README.md

 - handle discarded tabs?
 Some tabs might be `autoDiscardable`. (https://developer.chrome.com/docs/extensions/reference/tabs/#property-Tab-discarded)
 - Don't load content script on pinned tabs
 - Outlook and Microsoft use this kind of pattern for favicons `.ico?v=4`
+- Add cache of favicons for faster loading
+- Show CSP error in popup.js by sending CSP error to tab, and then displaying it back later.

+  - Maybe show a message asking if user wants to enable working on more tabs, but using more permissions

 - [ ] Put all this in the content script
   - Request default